-This is the first part of a four-part series.
+This is the first part of a three-part series.

 In the U.S., publicly traded companies routinely reward shareholders with cash payouts.
 There are two types of common payout vehicles: